iArcanic/im-cw1/report/gaming-db-report.md

 The online gaming platform facilitates a variety of features and interactions between players, games, and administrators.
 Along with this, comes the assumption of key workflows to streamline to sandbox a certain functionality – readily and easily executed when needed.
 This section outlines the high-level user journeys that the various user groups take to accomplish their objectives within the system.

-All user journeys are implemented using PostgreSQL views, functions, and procedures.
+All user journeys are implemented using PostgreSQL views, functions, and procedures (which are also included).
 The advantage of this is that a combination of SQL statements can be modularised and run as a collection, rather than manual execution one by one.

 Note that this does not mean any UI implementation, as mentioned in [1 Introduction](#1-introduction).
 Only the relevant business logic is considered.